Pylons/hypatia/docs/usage.rst

 Searching for values from a previously indexed corpus of content is significantly easier than indexing.
-We pass a query into our catalog's ``searchResults`` method, which is composed of the name of our index and a value we'd like to find a document for.
+We pass a query into our catalog's ``search`` method, which is composed of the name of our index and a value we'd like to find a document for.

 .. code-block:: python
    :linenos: